OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 ### Making use of Material Icons.

 With the angular material, we can also make use of the awesome icons that comes with it.
-To add that to angular project, just include the following in the in the `src/index.html` file.
+To add that to the angular project, just include the following in the in the `src/index.html` file.

 ```html
 <link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet">